2.) Overview:

 Best Times of Day to Fish: Middle of Day

 Notes: The bite during this time of year can be excellent since bass become very aggressive, territorial, and predictable as they spawn.
-This is the time of year that we typically catch the greatest quantities of bass.
-Most of the musky that we catch are caught during this season too.
+It's important to note that during this "No Harvest Season," all anglers must catch and immediately release all bass (Although I practice catch & release year round), and anglers may not make repeated cast on visible bedding bass.
+Most of the musky that we catch are caught during this season too!

 Mid May Through Early June: